February 2021

 - requests the hearing in a timely manner.

-The background check subject (or parent or guardian if the subject is a minor) requests due process according to 7730 Due Process Hearings.
-CBCU staff forward the due process request to the docket clerk for the Child Care Licensing Legal Enforcement Department.
-(See 10253 Actions Taken When a Due Process Hearing is Requested.)
+- email the request to the docket clerk for the Child Care Licensing Legal Enforcement Department per 10253 Actions Taken When a Due Process Hearing is Requested.

-If the subject waives the right to the hearing or does not respond to the notification in a timely manner, the subject becomes a sustained perpetrator (SP).
+If the background check subject does not respond to the notification within 45 days from CBCU sending the notification, the subject becomes a sustained perpetrator (SP).
+After the 45 days has passed, CBCU staff sustain the finding within 10 business days.
 CBCU staff update IMPACT and CLASS with the SP role information.

 10251 Sustained Findings in DFPS Child Protective Investigations and HHSC Provider Investigations